mchaudhary22/I2GDS2024/DNA_g1/Edith/README.md

 ## 2.1 Index genome and download additional packages

 1. Index genome of interest
-2. Obtain blacklist of genes from genome of interest
+2. Obtain blacklist of genes from genome of interest (i.e., repetitive regions)
 3. fetchChromSizes for genome of interest (*genome.bed file)
 4. bedtools makewindows to separate genome into windows of 100 bp (*genome_100.bed file)
 5. Generate Promoters with promoter.sh (*Promoter.bed file) (for more info read promoter.sh script)